bucs240/program1-template/README.md

    * A destructor
    * All CRUD operations
       * How you implement these CRUD operations is up to you, but again, you must not expose the internals of the list.
 This means you never return a pointer to any Node from any of your public methods.
-         * You may return a pointer or reference to the data in a Node.
+         * _You may return a pointer or reference to the data in a Node._
       * You also cannot ‘index’ into the list with the method.
 No indexInsert(), indexRead(), etc.
-      * However, you will need to implement a find that finds a specific Ant and delete which deletes a specific Ant.
+      * However, you will need to implement a find and delete that finds or deletes, respectively, a specific Ant.
 How you do that is up to you.
    * The following overloaded operators
-      * a << b
+      * `a << b`
-         * Should take data b and add it to the linked list a I strongly suggest you test your Linked List rigorously before moving on to the next part.
-Write a short main that runs several tests to ensure all methods are working.
+         * Should take data `b` and add it to the linked list `a` __I strongly suggest you test your Linked List rigorously before moving on to the next part.
+Write a short main that runs several tests to ensure all methods are working.__

----The TA will look over your code in next week’s lab.
-You must have your LinkedList implemented by then to get credit for that lab.---
+_The TA will look over your code in next week’s lab.
+You must have your LinkedList implemented by then to get credit for that lab._

 ## Part B: Create Your AntFarm Program